scottsappen/confluent_tableflow_S3_storage_and_AWSGlue/README.md

 - this repo leverage the Confluent CLI
 - some additional explanation, particulary on Step 4

-At a high level, the data flow looks like this:
+At a high level, the topology looks like this:

 Python mock IoT data → Confluent Kafka Topic → Tableflow → AWS S3 (Iceberg format) + AWS Glue Catalog ← AWS Athena